MatthewCondon/Commercial_Vessel_FIR/Set_Up/Raspberry_Pi/LAN.md

 You can also reboot the entire Raspberry Pi.

 # Connectivity
 To ensure the static IP addresses have been properly assigned, ping the investigating computer from the Raspberry Pi and the Raspberry Pi from the investigating computer.
+Assuming the connection is possible, you should be able to SSH into the Raspberry Pi.